Preliminary Economic Assessment

 Petalite is the preferred lithium mineral feedstock for certain specialty glass-ceramic products.
 The most familiar consumer applications are Corningware® cookware and Ceran® stovetops.
 Petalite is preferred over other lithium alternatives in glass-ceramic products for technical reasons, notably its consistently low impurity levels.

 The petalite found at the Separation Rapids deposit contains very low levels of impurities, also offering potential for a high purity lithium chemical product at a relatively low-cost, to serve the needs of lithium ion re-chargeable battery manufacturers.
+A positive PEA was completed in September 2016, confirming a technically viable process and positive economics for the recovery of a battery-grade lithium hydroxide product from Separation Rapids' petalite.

 Growing demand for rechargeable batteries in electric vehicles and home energy storage is expected to result in continued rapid growth in global consumption of lithium.
 Many industry analysts are predicting that the demand for lithium will double over the next 5-10 years, creating a supply deficit, as existing producers struggle to meet the new demand.